-Use the Microwave
+Use the microwave

-This should take two to three hours.
-Place the chicken in a leak-proof plastic bag, which will stop the water from damaging the meat tissue as well as any bacteria from infecting the food.
+- Place the chicken in a leakproof plastic bag.
+This will stop the water from damaging the meat tissue as well as any bacteria from infecting the food.

-Use a Refrigerator
+Use a refrigerator

 This method requires the most preparation, but it’s the most highly recommended.
 Chicken typically takes a full day to thaw, so plan your meals in advance.
 Once thawed, the poultry can remain in the refrigerator for a day or two before cooking.

-Don’t Thaw at All!
+Don’t thaw at all!

-According to the USDA, it’s perfectly safe to cook chicken without thawing it.
+According to the USDA, it’s perfectly safe to cook chicken without thawing it in the oven or on the stove.
 The drawback?
 It will take a little longer — usually, by about 50 percent.